 The proposed district is different than the current Bow Valley Trail General District (BVT-G) primarily through a greater maximum height and the ability to build an entirely residential building, but is similar to the zoning on the adjacent Coast Rental Apartment site.
-Unlike the adjacent zoning on the Coast site, this application proposes 15% of the units to be limited to Employee Housing, ensuring that, of 155 units, at least 23 would have occupancy limited to Bow Valley residents.
 The proposed district is inconsistent with the Bow Valley Trail (BVT) Area Redevelopment Plan (ARP) that establishes a maximum residential amount of 50% for any single development.
 The proposed district would allow 100% of the development to be residential.

 The proposed district includes a provision for lower parking requirements for a rental building.
 Should the building convert to a condominium ownership model, it is expected that parking demands would be higher and additional parking would be required to be provided in accordance with the general parking requirements of the Land Use Bylaw (Section 4.3.2.).
-The proposed alternate parking standards are consistent with those recently approved for the Coast and Palliser Moustache sites, however additional bicycle parking is proposed for this site at a minimum of one bike stall per unit.
+The proposed alternate parking standards are consistent with those recently approved for the Coast and Palliser Moustache sites, however 263 bicycle parking stalls, both indoor and outdoor,shall be provided on the main floor, directly adjacent to primary building access.